NCI Cancer Model Development

 Map of the Cancer Model Development Centers (CMDCs) and model processing entities.
 The map shows locations of the CMDCs (purple): Broad Institute in Cambridge, Massachusetts, USA; Cold Spring Harbor Laboratory in Cold Spring Harbor, New York, USA, and their subsites: Hubrecht Institute in Utrecht, Netherlands and University of Verona in Verona, Italy; Stanford University, Stanford, CA; Weill Cornell Medical College, New York, NY; Biospecimen Processing Center (green) at the Nationwide Children’s Hospital in Columbus, Ohio, USA; Genome Characterization Centers (orange) at Broad Institute in Cambridge, Massachusetts, USA, and University of North Carolina in Chapel Hill, North Carolina, USA; Genomic Data Commons (pink) in Chicago, Illinois, USA; and Clinical Data Coordinating Center (teal) at the Information Management Services in Rockville, Maryland, USA; and web developer for HCMI Searchable Catalog at the Ontario Institute for Cancer Research (gray) in Toronto, Ontario, Canada.

 The Cancer Model Development Centers (CMDCs) are the NCI-supported contributors to the HCMI.
 CMDCs are tasked with producing next-generation cancer models from clinical samples.
 The cancer models include tumor types that are rare, originate from patients from underrepresented populations, lack precision therapy, or lack cancer model tools.
 Throughout the development process, the CMDCs utilize stringent internal QC measures to ensure both clinical and molecular integrity.
-These models are then annotated with clinical and genomic data and are available as a community resource.
+These models' case-associated clinical, biospecimen and molecular characterization data are available as a community resource.